SAP/gigya-flutter-plugin/README.md

 Our SDK provides an interface to register a passkey, login, and revoke passkeys created using FIDO/Passkeys, backed by our WebAuthn service.

 Please follow the platform implementation guides:
+* Android solution has been updated to use both FIDO & passkeys

 - [Swift](https://sap.github.io/gigya-swift-sdk/GigyaSwift/#fidowebauthn-authentication)
 - [Android](https://sap.github.io/gigya-android-sdk/sdk-core/#fidowebauthn-authentication)